 Government agencies are further constrained by additional mandated All of Government (AoG) obligations.

 A Service can only be made available to the public (i.e., Go Live) by a delivery manager raising a Request for Change (RFC) for deployment to a production data (PROD-DATA) environment.
 The RFC will only be processed once the service has been granted an Authority to Operation (ATO) by the Chief Digital Officer (CDO), whom will only issue the ATO upon recommendation of the Change Advisory Board (CAB).
 The CAB will only issue this recommendation upon confirming from its board members that they the project is meeting its legal, regulatory, and policy obligations.
-The meeting of these obligations is evidenced by the service having completed a Certification and Acceptance (C&A) process, a Quality Assurance (QA) process, and applicable board members have received the deliverables they require to deploy, monitor, maintain, operate, and support the service over the whole service lifecycle, without requiring assistance or further information from the original development team.
+The meeting of these obligations is evidenced by the service having completed a Certification and Acceptance (C&A) process, a Quality Assurance (QA) process, and applicable parties have received the deliverables they require to deploy, monitor, maintain, operate, and support the service over the whole service lifecycle, without requiring assistance or further information from the original development team.

 This document describes the dependencies, deliverables, processes and advised sequencing to follow to obtain the above in a manner that meets project expected scheduling.